pingcap/docs/tools/dm-shard-merge-scenario.md

         target-table:  "sale"
     ```

-- To satisfy the 4 and 5 synchronization requirements, configure the [binlog event filtering rule](../tools/dm-data-synchronization-features.md#binlog-event-filtering) as follows:
+- To satisfy the synchronization Requirements #4 and #5, configure the [binlog event filtering rule](../tools/dm-data-synchronization-features.md#binlog-event-filtering) as follows:

     ```yaml
     filters: